IntersectMBO/plutus/doc/read-the-docs-site/simple example.rst

 Off-chain code
 -----------------------

-Since the main purpose of this tutorial is to introduce Plutus Tx and Plutus Core, we walked through only the on-chain code, which is responsible for validating transactions (in the sense of determining whether a transaction is allowed to spend a UTXO).
+Since the main purpose of this example is to introduce Plutus Tx and Plutus Core, we walked through only the on-chain code, which is responsible for validating transactions (in the sense of determining whether a transaction is allowed to spend a UTXO).

 In addition to the on-chain code, one typically needs the accompanying off-chain code and services to perform tasks like building transactions, submitting transactions, deploying smart contracts, querying for available UTXOs on the chain, etc.